Haula, Dubnyk lead Wild to 5-2 win against Avalanche

 ST. PAUL, Minn.
+(AP) -- Some time off proved beneficial for Minnesota goalie Devan Dubnyk.
+A game against the lowly Colorado Avalanche was the answer for the Wild's offense.

-(AP) -- Erik Haula had a goal and assist, Devan Dubnyk stopped 30 shots and the Minnesota Wild beat the Colorado Avalanche 5-2 Sunday.
+Dubnyk stopped 30 shots, Erik Haula had a goal and assist and Minnesota beat Colorado 5-2 Sunday.

-Martin Hanzal, Jared Spurgeon, Zach Parise and Jordan Schroeder also scored for Minnesota, which recovered from a tough 3-0 loss at Nashville a day earlier with a resounding win against the NHL's worst team.
+Martin Hanzal, Jared Spurgeon, Zach Parise and Jordan Schroeder also scored for the Wild, who recovered from a tough 3-0 loss at Nashville a day earlier with a resounding win against the NHL's worst team.

+''I thought it was a great response to last game to come out like that,'' Minnesota coach Bruce Boudreau said. ''No matter what the standings say, I thought was really good. .
+We had enough to hang on and Duby played good to save us in the third period, I thought.''

-The Wild remained seven points ahead of St. Louis for second place in the Central Division and closed to within seven points of first-place Chicago.
+Minnesota was outshot 11-2 in the third and 27-13 over the final two periods, but Dubnyk helped the Wild remain seven points ahead of St. Louis for second place in the Central Division and close to within seven points of first-place Chicago.

+After taking a loss in seven of his previous eight starts, Dubnyk was held out of the past two games.

+''Yeah, it's good to take a step back,'' Dubnyk said. ''Any time there's a disappointing game, I always like to get back in there right away, just so you can forget about it.
+It was good.''

 Gabriel Landeskog and Mikko Rantanen scored for Colorado, which has lost eight of nine overall and 10 in a row on the road.
 The Avalanche have a league-low 45 points this season.